ZweMinOo/CoffeeShop/README.md

 # CoffeeShop
-The very first app when I started learn Java.
+The very first app developed when I started learning Java in 2016.

 ## How to Run
 Note : Need to install Java in your computer before you compile.